 When you think about credit cards and rewards, each card has a structure that targets certain categories.
 Some categories never get any attention in reward structures, like insurance and personal care, while others get them all the time, like food and transportation.

 Knowing your budget can help you decide which credit cards to get because you will know how much that “extra” reward will get you.

 If you know you spend quite a bit on dining in restaurants, then you’ll want to find a card that gives you a higher rate for that category of spending.
-For example, the Capital One SavorOne Cash Rewards Credit Card earns 3% cash back on dining and entertainment.
-This is 3X what you’d get from a card that offers 1% on everything.
+For example, the Capital One SavorOne Cash Rewards Credit Card earns 3% Cash Back on dining, entertainment, popular streaming services and grocery stores (excluding superstores like Walmart and Target), plus 1% Cash Back on all other purchases.

 Finding a Card Based on Rewards